 ED Gamache noted the conferences he attended since the last meeting and also the graduation ceremonies.

 ED Gamache then reviewed APSC case history statistics from calendar year 2019 to present, noting that the Council operates on a fiscal year basis.
-For calendar year 2024 there are 65 open cases and 222 new cases so far.
+There are currently 65 open cases and 222 new cases since 2019.
 He then reviewed the chart showing APSC certificates issued from FY15 to date in FY24.